When Your Child Has a Heart Murmur

 An innocent heart murmur requires no treatment because it’s not caused by a heart problem.
 Treatment for a pathologic murmur depends on the underlying cause.
 The cardiologist will evaluate your child’s condition and discuss treatment options with you if needed.

 What Are the Long-term Concerns?

-Most innocent murmurs go away by the time children become adolescents or young adults.
+Most innocent murmurs usually go away by the time children become adolescents or young adults.
+A murmur may also become louder or more noticeable, or even return if no longer present, if a child has a fever or another cause of a fast heart rate.
 If pathologic heart murmurs aren’t diagnosed or treated, severe symptoms may result and cause serious health problems.
 These can include heart failure, arrhythmias, or respiratory problems.